jsoma/storytelling-2015/class-05-06/README.md

 <a id='class6'></a>

-# Class 6: Doing margins right, external data dources and (maybe!) sorting and filtering
+# Class 6: Doing margins correctly and the general update pattern

 Class contents are in [the 06-compiled.zip file](https://github.com/jsoma/storytelling-2015/raw/master/class-05-06/06-compiled.zip)